SereneAnchor/Python/README.md

 [中文](#python-学习记录) | [English](#english-version)

-This repository records my Python learning journey, including code examples, practice scripts, and small projects from basic syntax to practical development.
+This repository records my Python learning journey, including code examples, practice scripts, data structure implementations, tests, and small projects.

 The repository is organized by learning stages.
 Each folder focuses on one topic so that the learning path is easy to review, maintain, and extend.